BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/12_1_Accessing_Bitcoind_with_Curl.md

 ### Know Your Command & Parameters

-By now it may be obvious that there are only two elements of the standard `curl` command which tend to change.
+With all of that in hand, you're ready to send off standard RPC commands with `curl` ... but you still need to know how to incorporate the two elements that tend to change in the `curl` command.

 The first is `method`, which is the RPC method being used.
-This should generally match with the command names you've been feeding into `bitcoin-cli` for ages.
+This should generally match the command names you've been feeding into `bitcoin-cli` for ages.

 The second is `params`, which is a JSON array of parameters.
 These are the same as the arguments (or named arguments) that you've been using.
-They're also the most confusing part of `curl`, as we'll further discuss when we send a transaction, in large part because they're a structured array rather than a simple list.
+They're also the most confusing part of `curl`, in large part because they're a structured array rather than a simple list.

 Here's what some parameter arrays will look like: